bitwarden/help/_articles/hosting/install-on-premise.md

       - ca.crt (optional, if trusted)
       - dhparam.pem (optional, if using Diffie Hellman ephemeral parameters)

-    - If you are only testing, you can choose to generate a self-signed certificate for your installation.
+    - If you are only testing and do not have an SSL certificate, a self-signed certificate will be generated for your installation.

-    {% warning %}It is not recommended to use bitwarden without a SSL certificate.
-You should at least use a self-signed certificate.{% endwarning %}

     **Installation Id/Key**